How to Prioritize Your UX Metrics for Business Success

 How does your team decide what to focus on when gauging success?
 First, it helps to set targets.
 To find the best goals for your specific project, follow these steps:

 2. Find indicators: Which signals align with particular goals?
 Are they measurable?
 For example, signs of retention can fit into a customer loyalty goal.
-Analyze the data your company tracks to see which indicators match up best with your project's purpose.
+Analyze the data your company tracks to see which indicators best suit your project's purpose.

-3. Identify metrics: Once you have your key indicators, make them measurable.
+3. Identify metrics: Make them measurable.
+Once you have your essential indicators, make them measurable.
 Engagement can translate into the "number of minutes spent in-app" for some apps, while others might measure engagement by the second.
 Try to focus only on the metrics that directly impact your goals.

 These steps should naturally rank your UX metrics.
 Your high-priority metrics go with your top goals, and these will be the most crucial to analyze.
 Avoid non-essential stats.
 You only need to focus on those that will help you make strategic decisions.

 Like with everything we do, the Blink team takes a custom approach to your UX metrics.
-We look at your project goals as well as your company's strategic goals to measure all the things you want to manage.
-We find smart prioritization allows a UX product to excel and become the most satisfying version of itself.
+We look at your project and company's strategic goals to measure everything you want to manage.
+Intelligent prioritization allows a UX product to excel and become the most satisfying version of itself.